TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/UpgradeLTS/UpgradeProcess/Index.rst

 DAM and its related extensions no longer work with TYPO3 CMS 6.x.
 For this, read on in the next chapter.

+In TYPO3 CMS 4.5 languages could be defined by setting config.language = xy in TypoScript and having according labels in <languageKey index="xy" type="array"> in language files.
+In TYPO3 CMS 6.2 by default this is possible only for those language keys that have been defined in typo3/sysext/core/Classes/Localization/Locales.php.
+If you want to use a language without a definition there (e.g. en_US), you have to add it on your own as described here: http://xavier.perseguers.ch/tutoriels/typo3/articles/managing-localization-files.html#c954